uopeloponnese/Synergies-WSN-Deployment/README.md

 - Reads the `SITE_ID` from the shared `ID` file (falling back to the `SITE_ID` environment variable if necessary)
 - Queries openHAB REST API for all things/channels and resolves the linked items
 - Fetches the latest value for each item and, when configured, the corresponding entry from the selected persistence service (default: `influxdb`)
-- Posts a structured JSON payload to the remote endpoint defined in `config.env`
+- Posts a structured JSON payload to the remote endpoint defined in `openhab_exporter/.env`

 ### Configuration

-Configure the exporter by editing `config.env`:
+The exporter configuration is stored in `openhab_exporter/.env` (created by `deploy_edge_features.sh`).
+You can also pre-configure values in `config.env` which the script will use as defaults.
+The following settings are available:

 #### OpenHAB Connection